dansmyers/InterviewQuestionGuide/Lists/ArrayListMath.md

 ## Solving

 The first step to solving this problem by hand would be to rearrange the set of elements, or the ArrayList, into ascending order, giving us {-5.1, 0.0, 1.01, 3.0, 4.2, 11.2}.
-This can be accomplished with the `Collections.sort(exampleArrayList)` method of the Collections class.
+This can be accomplished with the `Collections.sort(exampleArrayList);` method of the Collections class.
+You must `import java.util.Collections;` before you can use the method.

+**_You must sort the set/ArrayList before solving for the median and range._**

 Then, we would add up the total number of elements in the set, which would be 6.
 This can be accomplished with the `exampleArrayList.size()` method.